EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 - Hindu Squats ⭐ - High volume lower body, sustainable, simple

-- Wim Hof Push-ups ⭐ - Original breath-hold exercise, reliable, perfect starter
+- CryoForge Push-ups ⭐ - Original breath-hold exercise, reliable, perfect starter

 Tier 2: Effective with Proper Weight Selection